oatybiscuit/Node-RED-HA-Solcast-JSONata/README.md

 }
 ```

-The automatic schedule [experimental at this state] will attempt to spread the API forecast calls out over the solar day.
+The automatic schedule [experimental at this stage] will attempt to spread the API forecast calls out over the solar day.
 Again, history can be `""` to turn off.`First_by`will issue one forecast to complete prior to the time given, so if you require a forecast for today before utility energy off-peak period at 02:00, then set this as shown.
 First-by 00:00 will not work (use 00:30), and if the first-by call falls on or after a time during the solar day, it will not be used.
 The`plane_count`and`call_limit`figures are used to account for the number of API calls required for the optional history and possible first-by, and then the remaining calls are calculated across the solar day, starting at sunrise.
 An integer gap of at least one hour is applied, and any calls falling at or after sunset are ignored.
 If history and forecast are requested at the same time, then two or four API calls will be made for both (forecast and estimates) and should execute correctly.

 ```javascript
 {"history": "03:00",